 I should admit, that in the past I did not like to work with silk hankies.
 They are difficult to separate, they stick to everything and if any tiny invisible thread sticks to your hands or clothes, with any movement, suddenly all the layout will be on the floor.
 However, the beauty of textures and colours made me to fall in love and experiment further.
 The possibilities are endless.
 You can spin, knit, crochet and wet felt with silk hankies.

 You receive a bundle of silk hankies and your first task is to separate them into a single hankie.
 This task can be challenging.
 Latex gloves to a rescue.
 I do this in front of a TV or while listening an audio book while relaxing, enjoying vibrant colours.

 What can be achieved in wet felting with help of hankies?
 Silk hankies are absolutely great to add textures and colours to a felted piece.
 You can cover all surface or partly, painting with hankies, putting them straight in squares as they come, cut in triangular and stretch or scramble.

 The picture below shows a fragment of the tunic.
 I covered one side with hankies completely.
 I cut hankies in a triangles, stretched slightly and scrambled in some places.
 I then add viscose on top.
 Hankies are great for textures, however they can be dull.
 Adding viscose on top gives a combination of beautiful textures luxurious shine.
-I play further and add silk sari waste and flax / linen for further texture.
+I play further and add silk sari waste for further texture.